 Sudowrite: The Fiction Specialist

-Sudowrite runs on the Muse 1.5 AI model, which was specifically trained on published fiction.
-This isn’t a minor detail — it’s why Sudowrite can write a romance meet-cute that feels authentic or a thriller chase scene that actually builds tension.
+Sudowrite runs on the Muse 1.5 AI model, which was specifically trained on published fiction - which is why it handles romance meet-cutes and thriller chase scenes more naturally than general-purpose models.

 Key features that matter for novelists:

-My Voice: Train the AI on your writing style.
-Feed it 10,000 words of your prose, and Sudowrite adapts its suggestions to match your sentence rhythm, vocabulary choices, and dialogue patterns.
-This is how you avoid the “AI voice” problem.
+My Voice: Train the AI on 10,000 words of your prose so Sudowrite matches your sentence rhythm, vocabulary, and dialogue patterns - the fix for generic “AI voice.”

 Story Bible: Context management for novels.
-Track character details, world-building notes, and plot threads so the AI doesn’t suggest your protagonist has blue eyes in chapter 15 when they were brown in chapter 3.
+Track character details, world-building notes, and plot threads so the AI does not flip your protagonist’s eye color between chapters.

-Write/Describe/Expand: These aren’t gimmicks.
-“Describe” generates sensory details (the smell of rain on hot pavement, the texture of worn leather).
-“Expand” takes your 200-word scene outline and develops it into 1,000 words of full prose.
-“Write” continues from where you stopped, maintaining your scene’s momentum.
+Write/Describe/Expand: “Describe” generates sensory details.
+“Expand” turns a 200-word scene outline into 1,000 words of prose.
+“Write” continues from where you stopped, maintaining momentum.

 Pricing reality:

-- Max ($59/mo, 2M credits): For authors drafting multiple novels simultaneously
+- Max ($59 per month, 2M credits): For authors drafting multiple novels simultaneously

 The Free Alternatives

-Claude: Superior for developmental editing.
-Feed Claude a 5,000-word chapter and ask for structural feedback.
-It identifies pacing issues, weak character motivations, and plot inconsistencies better than most human beta readers.
-The free tier is generous enough for serious novel work.
+Claude: Superior for developmental editing - feed a 5,000-word chapter and Claude flags pacing, motivation, and consistency gaps better than most human beta readers.
+The free tier handles serious novel work.

-Novelcrafter: Not pure AI, but a novel management platform with AI features.
-Where Sudowrite excels at prose generation, Novelcrafter excels at organization — managing multiple POVs, complex timelines, and subplot tracking.
+Novelcrafter: A novel-management platform with AI features.
+Where Sudowrite leads on prose, Novelcrafter leads on organization - multi-POV, timelines, and subplot tracking.

 NovelAI: Built for genre fiction (fantasy, sci-fi, romance).
 Image generation for character references is a bonus.
-The AI can be… unpredictable with plot logic, but genre writers appreciate its understanding of tropes and conventions.
+Genre writers appreciate its understanding of tropes and conventions.

 What Makes Fiction AI Different

-This is why Sudowrite’s Muse 1.5 model performs differently than ChatGPT’s GPT-4.
-Both are powerful AI models, but they’re trained on fundamentally different text corpora.
+General writing AI trains on business prose; fiction AI must handle voice consistency, show-vs-tell sensory detail, genre conventions, and scene-level tension.
+That is why Sudowrite’s Muse 1.5 model performs differently than ChatGPT’s GPT-4 - they are trained on fundamentally different text corpora.

 The 4-Stage AI-Assisted Novel Writing Workflow